Cyrebro raises $15M to expand its security operations platform

 Join Transform 2021 this July 12-16.
 Register for the AI event of the year.

-Cyrebro, a cloud-based security operations center (SOC), today announced it has raised $15 million in a series B round led by Prytech.
+Cyrebro, a cloud-based security operations center (SOC), today announced it has raised $15 million in a series B round led by Prytek.
 CEO Nadav Arbel says the capital, which brings the company’s total raised to $22 million, will be used to support development of the Cyrebro platform and strengthen the startup’s reach in the small and medium-sized business (SMB) market.

 Email messages and files have become top attack vectors for hackers looking to steal data, particularly as the pandemic necessitates novel work-from-home arrangements.
 Cybersecurity Ventures anticipates that the damage related to cybercrime will hit $6 trillion annually this year.
 Corresponding with this rise, Gartner reports that worldwide spending on cybersecurity is expected to reach $133.7 billion in 2022.